The Link Between Positive Mental Health and Photography

 Not to worry though, I wouldn't assign homework without offering some assistance:

 • My favorite local consumer photo printer: Richmond Camera.
-You can order online and have your prints mailed to you, if going to the store is a barrier for you.
+You can order online and have your prints mailed to you.
 Color, tone, and quality of the prints are top notch.

 • My favorite national consumer photo printer: mpix.
 The consumer wing of a professional photo printer, they're not local but they have excellent print quality as well.
 If you're price shopping, I would compare this apple to the apple above, not the orange of Costco or Walgreens.